mvoassis/is_covid_over_in_brazil/README.md

 **Questions to answer:**

-1. People don't get infected anymore?
+1. Do people don't get infected anymore?
 2. Are people dying less?
 3. Are people vaccinated?
 4. Who is most vulnerable right now?